 1.6.
-PPD Utilities, Plant Operations must be notified of all entries, exits, and work performed.
+FM Utilities, Plant Operations must be notified of all entries, exits, and work performed.

 1.7.
-To enhance efficiency and minimize inconvenience and paperwork, specific procedures for daily, weekly, or other periodic entries can be arranged with PPD Utilities, Plant Operations.
+To enhance efficiency and minimize inconvenience and paperwork, specific procedures for daily, weekly, or other periodic entries can be arranged with FM Utilities, Plant Operations.